Emperor Xian of Han: Abdication and death

 Cao Cao died on 15 March 220.
 His son and successor, Cao Pi, soon forced Emperor Xian to abdicate the throne in favour of himself, ending the Han dynasty.
 Cao Pi established a new state known as Cao Wei, and he granted Emperor Xian a noble title – Duke of Shanyang (山陽公), and gave him a fiefdom of 10 000 households, with Zhuolucheng (浊鹿城) as the capital.
 Liu Xie was also ranked above vassal princes, didn't have to refer to himself as a subject while speaking to the emperor and didn't have to kneel when receiving edicts.
-The former Emperor Xian died in April 234 and was buried with honours befitting an emperor, using Han ceremonies, and the then emperor of Wei, Cao Rui, was one of the mourners.
+The former emperor died in April 234 and was buried with honours befitting an emperor, using Han ceremonies, and the then emperor of Wei, Cao Rui, was one of the mourners.
 As Emperor Xian's crown prince was already dead, his grandson Liu Kang (劉康) inherited his dukedom, which lasted for 73 more years and two more dukes, Liu Jin (劉瑾) and Liu Qiu (劉秋).
-The line was exterminated during the Jin dynasty in June or July 307, when rebel forces led by Ji Sang and Shi Le sacked the city of Ye.
+Liu Qiu died in June or July 307, (Note: 5th month of the 1st year of the Yongjia era, per the annals of Emperor Huai in Book of Jin; the month corresponds to 17 Jun to 16 Jul 307 in the Julian calendar.) during the rebellion led by Ji Sang and Shi Le.
 This practice of an emperor conferring hereditary nobility on his predecessor, from whom he usurped the throne, was known as "two crownings and three respects".